-With community-led development, we work within five guiding principles:
+With community-led development, we work within five guiding principles developed by Inspiring Communities:

-Principle 1 - Shared local visions or goals drive action and change
+Principle 1 - Grow from shared local visions

 “Successful communities recognise that the future is something they can build for themselves.
 They take the time to develop a vision of the future they want, and then use a process that helps them to achieve their goals.